USS McFaul: Service history

 On 22 August 2005, McFaul was involved in a minor collision with the destroyer USS Winston S. Churchill off the coast of Jacksonville, Florida.
 Both ships suffered minor damage, and no injuries were reported.
 Both ships returned to their homeport at Naval Station Norfolk under their own power.

 On 16 February 2007, McFaul was awarded the 2006 Battle "E" award.

 On 24 August 2008, McFaul arrived in Batumi, Georgia, as part of Operation Assured Delivery to "deliver humanitarian relief supplies ... as part of the larger United States response to the government of Georgia request for humanitarian assistance" in the wake of the 2008 Russo-Georgian war.
 McFaul offloaded nearly 155000 lb of supplies—including hygiene items, baby food and care supplies, bottled water, and milk—donated by the United States Agency for International Development.

 On 5 April 2010, McFaul responded to a distress call from the merchant vessel MV Rising Sun after she was attacked by pirates.
 McFaul was able to neutralize the threat, and captured ten suspected pirates and successfully rescued eight crewmembers from on board a dhow near Salalah, Oman.
 The pirates were then transferred to the destroyer USS Carney for a week before they were transferred back to McFaul where 30 days later they were turned over to the Somali Transitional Federal Government for subsequent prosecution.

 On 12 September 2012, McFaul was ordered to the coast of Libya in what the Pentagon called a "contingency" in case a strike was ordered.
 This was in response to the 2012 diplomatic missions attacks.

+On 5 July 2023, McFaul interrupted and prevented the attempted seizure of two commercial tankers in the Gulf of Oman.
+In two incidents, three hours apart, Iranian naval vessels closed on the tankers — and, according to the U.S. Navy, in the second incident, fired upon the tanker.
+In both cases, the Iranian vessels departed the scene upon the arrival of McFaul.
+The Navy released aerial video of the incidents.
+Iran's government claimed that one of the targeted ships had been involved in a collision and that there was an Iranian court order to seize the ship.
+Chevron, the company managing the vessel, stated that the ship was not involved in a collision and that they had received no notice regarding any legal proceedings.